usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  captioning or audio description for the movie.
 Many of these commenters indicated that they were unable to experience the movie fully because of the lack of trained personnel, even if the auditorium was properly equipped and the movie was actually available with captioning or audio description.

- <p>A handful of commenters requested that the
+A handful of commenters requested that the
  Department expand its proposed operational requirement, emphasizing concerns about movie theater staff's current knowledge concerning the operation of available equipment.
 One commenter encouraged the Department to specifically